Signs and Symptoms of Crohn’s Disease

 In more severe cases, Crohn’s disease can lead to serious complications.

-A fistula, caused by inflammation, is an abnormal channel that forms between one part of the intestine and another, or between the intestine and the bladder, vagina, or skin.
+• Fistulizing Crohn’s disease is caused by inflammation that results in the formation of a fistula—an abnormal channel between the intestine and the anal canal, bladder, vagina, skin, or another part of the intestine.
 Fistulas are most common in the anal area and require immediate medical attention.

 Symptoms Beyond the Intestine